hemangsharma/Apple-Music-XML-to-YouTube-MP3-Downloader/README.md

 ---

-## 📄 Example
+## Example

 Sample session:

 ```
-Enter the path to your Apple Music XML file: /Users/hemang/MusicLibrary.xml
+Enter the path to your Apple Music XML file: MusicLibrary.xml
-Enter the path where you want to save MP3 files: /Users/hemang/Downloads/Favorites
+Enter the path where you want to save MP3 files: Downloads/Favorites
 Enter minimum Play Count to consider as favorite [default 5]: 8

 Found 17 favorite songs.
 Starting download...